Thanks for your interest. Event registration has now closed.

 The NSW branch of the Statistical Society of Australia warmly invites all undergraduate, postgraduate and early career statisticians and data scientists to attend our annual Young Statisticians Careers & Networking Evening on Wed, October 9th, 2019.

 This year we have spectacular speakers from financial, government, academic and consultancy services.
 The speakers will share stories from their careers and provide insights into their professions.
 For example, have you wondered what you can do after doing a statistics degree; what it is like to transition from mathematics to statistics; or what other statistics professions are like, then this event is for you!

 After the talks, there will be plenty of time to chat with the speakers over drinks and food and to connect with people from many different areas of statistics, including government, industry and academia.
 Come join us to discover how analytical techniques translate into pragmatic problem-solving in the real world!

 This event is made possible with organisation and sponsorship from the SSA NSW Branch.
-We are grateful for Commonwealth Bank of Australia for sponsoring the venue and for ACEMS for the generous additional financial sponsorship.
+We are grateful for Commonwealth Bank of Australia for sponsoring the venue and catering; and for ACEMS for the generous additional financial sponsorship.

 Please note that you will have to bring your ID on the day.
 We will send you a reminder email closer to the date.

 Quantum Black, McKinsey company